aws-samples/cdk-deployment-of-locust/README.md

 # License
-This library is licensed under the MIT-0 License.See the LICENSE file.
+This library is licensed under the MIT-0 License.
+See the LICENSE file.